 Get a small business loan: Kiva is offering U.S. small businesses immediate, no-fee, 0% interest loans up to $15,000 and a longer grace period – new borrowers may access a grace period of up to 6 months.

 Get gift cards: Fattmerchant, a payment technology provider, has partnered with Gift Up! to allow its clients to sell virtual gift cards.
-Gift Up! is waiving its usual 3.49% fee for Fattmerchant’s members’ first $5,000 in gift card sales.

 Know Your Rights Camp Covid-19 Relief Fund: A program of the Entertainment Industry Foundation and launched as part of Collin Kaepernick’s “Know Your Rights” campaign.
 The fund will help black and brown communities, which are disproportionately affected by Covid-19.
 It will focus on food, shelter relief, education, PPE equipment and incarcerated populations.

-Liberty Hill Foundation: Launched the Rapid Response Fund for Community to help Black, Brown, Asian, Indigenous and queer communities, as well as those living in persistent poverty, immigrants and elderly.
+Liberty Hill Foundation: Launched the Rapid Response Fund for Community Organizing to help Black, Brown, Asian, Indigenous and queer communities, as well as those living in persistent poverty, immigrants and elderly.